 One of the best parts of visiting Oia is getting lost in the streets.
 If you stick to the main pathway you will likely miss all the cute hidden restaurants, fulfill street dogs, secret churches and boutique shops.
 Make sure you have a proper wander and take the road less used if even there seems to be no one walking that way.
 We found the most pretty spots that others seemed to miss!

 Dessert at Melenio Cafe

-Boasting one of the best dessert selections in Oia, Melenio Cafe is perched right above the most famous postcard shot on the island.
-You may see the cafe from the street, as you look down through the window you can see a delicious display of beautiful cakes just waiting to be eaten.
+Boasting one of the best dessert selections in Oia, Melenio Cafe is perched above the most famous postcard shot of the island.
+You can see the cafe from the street.
+Looking down through the window you can see a delicious display of beautiful cakes, just waiting to be eaten.
 Take a seat on the back balcony to enjoy the picture perfect view and watch the ships rolling in.

 Get some Instagram-worthy shots

-If you are into your photography or social media you will want to get the postcard-perfect shots for your own collection.
-The best way to find these spots is to do a recon one day by wandering around the town and then get up early the next day before the tour buses arrive to get Lonely Planet snaps.
+If you are into photography or social media you will want to get the postcard-perfect shots for your own collection.
+The best way to find these spots is to do a recon one day by wandering around the town.
+Then get up early the next day before the tour buses arrive to get Lonely Planet style snaps.
 I will soon be posting about the locations of the best spots so stay tuned!